huggingface/transformers/docs/source/en/model_doc/git.md

 ## Usage tips

 - GIT is implemented in a very similar way to GPT-2, the only difference being that the model is also conditioned on `pixel_values`.
-- One can use [`GitProcessor`] to prepare images for the model, and the `generate` method for autoregressive generation.

 ## Resources